hbalot/hbalot/README.md

 - Developed algorithmic trading strategies for stocks and cryptocurrency that affected thousands of users.
 - Creating scripts and automation tasks and built web applications.
 - Worked on multiple cloud environments and with various languages.

-### Internship
-- Developed an Android mobile application, a dashboard, and an API from scratch and successfully implemented them.
+- Developed an Android mobile application.
-- Managed backend running on AWS.

 👉 That's a glimpse of my technical journey so far!
 I am always excited to explore more and learn new things in the field of technology.
 If you have any queries or want to collaborate, feel free to reach out to me.